skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   see the section on ``HARDWARE STATE`` below.
 This option may be used multiple times.

+--trace FILE
+  Log instructions executed during a simulated LOAD to FILE.
+See the section on ``SIMULATED LOAD`` below.

 -u, --user-agent `AGENT`
   Set the User-Agent header used in an HTTP(S) request.